 • Plan, coordinate and lead small groups of policy, program, legal and analytical professionals and represent the ministry on ministry/inter-ministry committees, natural resource programs and working groups related to Indigenous policy issues

 How do I qualify?

 • You have broad knowledge of natural resource management.

-• You have extensive knowledge and understanding of the factors and issues impacting and influencing Indigenous policy development: the Crown's legal duty to consult and Aboriginal and Treaty rights, Indigenous history and culture
+• You have extensive knowledge and understanding of the factors and issues impacting and influencing Indigenous policy development: the Crown's legal duty to consult, Indigenous and Treaty rights, and Indigenous history and culture.

 • You have experience with policy development and decision-making processes and methodologies.

 • You have proven team leadership skills to coordinate and encourage participant involvement in policy development initiatives.